 - Serve drumstick curry with steamed rice or any khichdi.

-- You can adjust the spices as required.
+- You can adjust the spices and seasonings as required.